 So what does it smell like?
-There are no published notes on this composition, but it is described as "youthful, sparkling, gay and playful", and will give "zest" to your costumes and "enliven" other Babani perfumes, so I would assume that it may be an aldehydic citrus floral fragrance for women.
+There are no published notes on this composition, but it is described as "very fresh" and "youthful, sparkling, gay and playful", and will give "zest" to your costumes and "enliven" other Babani perfumes, so I would assume that it may be an aldehydic citrus floral fragrance for women.
 I would need a sample of the perfume to tell you what it really smells like.

 - Top notes: aldehydes, citrus